DeckOfPandas/sandbox/nhshd20-email-3-draft.md

 Wave at us on hello@nhshackday.com, the NHSHD Slack, twitter or facebook for help/fun/attention.
 Details are below.

+If you signed up recently, and this is the first email you've had from us, then do read the previous one we sent here: https://github.com/DeckOfPandas/sandbox/blob/master/nhshd20-email-2-draft.md to find out more about why we're doing this, our Code of Conduct, and about what "pitching" is this weekend.

-Please bring a mug if not too inconvenient -- it's much nicer not to have to use disposable cups more than we have to.
-Do consider bringing one that other pople are unlikely to confuse for their own.
+Lastly, please bring a mug if not too inconvenient -- it's much nicer not to have to use any more disposable cups than we have to.
+Do consider bringing one that other people are unlikely to confuse for their own.

 ## In this email
 * **If you only read one bit of this email, make it this bit**